airigoDev/airigo.ai/replit.md

 - Updated battery life specification from 6-8 hours to 20-24 hours
 - Applied consistently across Specifications and Benefits sections

+### Footer Simplification (October 2025)
+- Removed the "Company" column from the footer
+- Updated footer layout from 4 columns to 3 columns (AiriGo, Product, Follow Us)
+- Maintained responsive layout for mobile and tablet devices

 ## System Architecture

 ### Frontend Architecture